supercontainers/containers-wg/_ideas/layer-diff_B2b.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This idea would be relevant for specs that are interested in interacting with an image manifest with layers.

 ### A new project (CNCF or OCI)